bq/drag-drop-grid/README.rst

 * You can set a fixed width and height for all the views in the grid.

-There is a example project, ExampleDragDropGrid, where you can see how can the library be used.
+There is an example project, ExampleDragDropGrid, where you can see how can the library be used.

 Usage